E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Additional experimental results

-\paragraph{Classification and density estimation with real datasets and ablation study} The full version of Table~\ref{tb:exp} is available in Table~\ref{tb:exp_full}.
+\paragraph{Density estimation with real datasets and ablation study} The full version of Table~\ref{tb:exp} is available in Table~\ref{tb:exp_full}.
 We also provide tuned hyper-parameter $\alpha$ of E$^2$MCPTTB that maximizes the score for validation datasets on the rightmost column in Table~\ref{tb:exp_full}.
 In the density estimation evaluated by negative log-likelihood, it is natural that $\alpha = 1.0$ yields the best validation score in a setting without distribution shift because optimizing the KL divergence is equivalent to optimizing the negative log-likelihood.
 On the other hand, the fact that classification performance on validation datasets is maximized at $\alpha \neq 1.0$ suggests that the KL divergence is not necessarily the most appropriate measure for classification tasks, depending on the dataset.
 In the last row of Table~\ref{tb:exp_full}, we report the average classification accuracy to evaluate the overall performance across multiple datasets.
 In contrast, for density estimation tasks, such an aggregate evaluation is not feasible due to differences in the scale of the sample space across datasets.
-For the ablation study, we also compare the generalization performance of E$^2$MCPB, E$^2$MTTB, and E$^2$MCPTTB for classification and density estimation in Table~\ref{tb:exp_abla}.
-Interestingly, the TT model exhibits lower generalization performance compared to the CP models.
-However, our mixture low-rank modeling enables an effective hybridization of the representation of CP and the TT, thereby achieving better generalization performance.